 Because of this, we need to train our employees to develop their higher-level intelligences.
 We need to shift our focus from IQ to SQ (Social Quotient) and EQ (Emotional Quotient) now.

-And we also need to help our employees by showing them how to use Artificial Intelligence to augment those skills.
-To make the collaboration between humans and AI more powerful than either on it’s own.
+And we also need to help our employees by showing them how to use Artificial Intelligence to augment those skills and deal with automation.
+To make the collaboration between humans and AI more powerful than either on its own.
+AI makes employee monitoring software more effective.
+Here's a classic article on how to leverage technology in employee monitoring.

 MIT Sloan calls this interaction the missing middle because companies often focus entirely on the ends.
 They focus on what humans can do without machines or on how AI can automate processes that humans were handling alone.
 But the most value is generated when humans and AI work in tandem with each other.